dogmatiq/ferrite/internal/markdownmode/testdata/markdown/k8s-service/required.md

 ### `REDIS_SERVICE_PORT`

-> k8s "redis" service port
+> kubernetes "redis" service port

 This variable **MUST** be set to a non-empty string.
 If left undefined the application will print usage information to `STDERR` then